-- (a) Pregnant employees are entitled upon request to unpaid Pregnancy Leave of no less than 17 consecutive weeks in accordance with the Employment Standards Act. - (b) In order to be eligible for a leave of absence, a pregnant employee shall have a medical certificate completed by her physician and sent to the Employer's Director of Health Services as soon as the condition is known. - (c) Employees will notify the Employer at least 3 weeks in advance of the date on which the employee intends to begin her leave of absence.
-An employee may alter, but only once, the date of commencement of her leave of absence by providing written notice to the Employer no later than 2 weeks prior to the date she originally wished to commence her leave of absence.
-Absences due to pregnancy related medical complications shall be covered by sick leave provisions before and after the pregnancy leave of absence provided that the employee is not eligible for El (Employment Insurance) sick leave benefits.
-The granting of sick leave provisions in such cases must be medically supported and approved by the Employer's Manager of Health Services.
+- (a) Pregnant employees are entitled upon request to unpaid Pregnancy Leave of up to 17 consecutive weeks in accordance with the Employment Standards Act. - (b) In order to be eligible for Pregnancy leave of absence, a pregnant employee shall have a medical certificate completed by their physician and sent to the Employer. - (c) Employees will notify the Employer at least 4 weeks in advance of the date on which the employee intends to begin the Pregnancy leave of absence.
+An employee may alter the date of commencement of the Pregnancy leave of absence, but not later than the child's date of birth, by providing written notice to the Employer.
+Absences due to pregnancy related medical complications shall be covered by sick leave provisions before the Pregnancy leave of absence.
+Granting of sick leave provisions in such cases must be medically supported and verified by the Employer's Sick Leave Support Program.

-If the employee is eligible for EI sick leave benefits, the employee may supplement those benefits using her sick leave entitlement.
+If the employee is eligible for Employment Insurance (EI) sick leave benefits, the employee may supplement those benefits using their sick leave entitlement.